Skip to main content

 • “All vehicles have the same price and there is no unlock system, story, or anything else that makes this mode interesting.”

-• “Career mode could have been a lot better; it feels like a tutorial through the first 12 missions, then it's just get X car to stage 1/2/3, then next car.”
+• “Career mode could have been a lot better; it feels like a tutorial through the first 12 missions, then it's just getting a car to stage 1/2/3 and moving to the next car.”

-• “This game honestly starts off pretty fun but gets repetitive after a while, including the career mode where it goes from adding some new brake to one mission later taking that brake off and putting a new one on.”
+• “This game is pretty fun at the start but gets repetitive after a while, including the career mode where it goes from adding a new brake on to one mission later taking that brake off and putting a new one on.”

 • optimization

 • “So honest review, the game looks good and is optimized well and building cars is fun and nothing like other games.
-This vs Car Mechanic Simulator, and this is way better in terms of building, but physics are not there just yet.
-Is it worth $30?
-I'd say so; it looks good and has huge potential.”
+This vs Car Mechanic Simulator and this is way better in terms of building but physics are not there just yet.”

 • “They somehow made optimization even worse since launch.”